 Ondaatje was born in Sri Lanka and now lives in Canada.
-An extremely accomplished poet and novelist, he has also written a moving memoir of his childhood in Sri Lanka, Running in the Family.
+An PYL-PTTIPh. 'a,ccoiml)m:hi~d poet and novelist, he has also written a moving memoir of his childhood III Running in the Family.
 He became widely known when his novel The English Patient first won the prestigious Booker Prize, and was then made into a major film, which won nine Oscars, including one for Best Film.